fmoessbauer/drace/HowTo/README.md

 Additionally, the pattern `size_t size = shop.size();` ... `if(size != 0)` is also erroneous, as the size of the shop might have changed between the two statements.
 There it won't be invalidated, but an already invalidated iterator may be used.
 This leads to an undefined behavior of the application.
 If the locking of the mutex is moved above line 74 (`int size = shop.size();`) everything is safe and should work fine.

-🎉🎉🎉Congrats you're done with the tutorial. 🎉🎉🎉
+🎉🎉🎉Congrats, you're done with the tutorial. 🎉🎉🎉